-- Step 1: Obtain the characters from http://studiolab.ide.tudelft.nl/diopd/library/tools/pick-a-mood/ - Step 2: Decide which of the characters (male, female, or robot) you will use in your study. - Step 3: Formulate your question(s) and/or rating scale(s).
-We did not provide predefined questions and/or rating scales because we want to enable you to create a rating procedure that fits your research goals.
+Step 1: Obtain the characters from http://diopd.org/ pick-a-mood/ and/or rating scales because we want to enable you to create a rating procedure that fits your research goals.
 The procedure will depend on your research question, type of inquiry (qualitative or quantitative), sampling protocol and the overall research setup.
 For example, you can add tag boxes and ask respondents to tag one (or more) expressions that best describe their mood.
 In an interview setting you do not need to add tag boxes because you can ask respondents to simply point out expressions.
 Another approach is to use Likert scales, asking respondents to rate each expression.
 In addition, you can decide to add an open question to ask the respondent to describe in their own words how they feel.
-Figure 4 shows some examples of how Pick-A-Mood has been used. - Step 4: Prepare the measurement interface; either in print or on screen.
-A general recommendation is to give your respondents an overview of all expressions because that will help them to see the nuanced differences between the expressions.
-The arrangement of the characters may varied depending on the screen space: whether in circle or in a grid layout.
+Figure 5 shows some examples of how Pick-A-Mood has been used.